jakoja06/Jakocorrea/_pages/portfolio.md

   caption: "My Code Laboratory"
 ---

-Welcome to my project gallery.
-These entries document my work in engineering and development.
+A collection of my recent engineering projects, demonstrating my skills in system design, coding, and problem-solving.